 My position has always been that I object to fake credentials so I don’t want to add to the confusion in the market place by creating my own (even though most everyone else does).

-- Staging Diva Graduate (SDG)
+- ASDG (Accredited Staging Diva Graduate)

-- Staging Diva Home Staging Expert (SDHSE)
+- SDHSE (Staging Diva Home Staging Expert)

 - etc., etc., etc.

-And then for even more money, create a Masters Level program and give people this designation:
+And then for even more money, create a “Masters Level Program” for which you’d have to pay a higher yearly licensing fee to maintain your “status”, and give people this designation:

-- Staging Diva Graduate Master (SDGM)
+- SDGM (Staging Diva Graduate Master)

-- Staging Diva Certified Master Graduate (SDCMG)
+- SDCMG (Staging Diva Certified Master Graduate)

 - etc., etc.,

-Does everyone see how silly this all is?
-All these names are just made up by the people marketing programs.
-They aren’t official credentials granted by some independent third party.
 Yes, I lose students because I don’t give out meaningless letters to put after your name, but I think to do otherwise would compromise my integrity.

-I also don’t believe in scaring potential students into believing that if they don’t take MY program, they can’t be real stagers (this is another tactic used my some companies).
-You can start a business today and call yourself a professional home stager without taking ANY program.
+I also don’t believe in scaring potential students into believing that if they don’t take MY program, they can’t be real stagers (this is another tactic used my many companies).

 Clients will hire you because you:

-- present yourself in a credible and professional way
+- Present yourself in a credible and professional way

-- sound like you know what you’re talking about
+- Sound like you know what you’re talking about

-- appear confident in your abilities
+- Appear confident in your abilities

-- have a strong portfolio of before and after photos (that are your own, not given to you as part of the course you took)
+- Have a strong portfolio of before and after photos (that are your own, not given to you as part of the course you took)

-- have past clients or agents that speak highly of your abilities
+- Have past clients or agents that speak highly of your abilities

-- have properly explained how you are a solution to their problems
+- Have properly explained how you are a solution to their problems

-- are available when they need you
+- Are available when they need you

 In 99% of the cases, they won’t hire you just because you have initials after your name.
 Especially since the vast majority of homeowners will never have heard of those initials before.